• Follow Us

 Simik Monastery: This monastery is situated near Singtam town.

-Khechepalri Monastery: located just above the famous Khecheopalri lake near Yuksum.
+Khechepalri Monastery: located just above the famous Khecheopalri Lake near Yuksum.

 Melli Monastery: located near Yuksum.